spaceh3ad/singularity-dao-task/DOCUMENTATION.md

 ### Access Control

-I will rely on implementation from OpenZeppelin since it works out-of-the-box, is well-tested, and allows setting different roles for our smart contract like `ADD_ROLE`, `UPDATE_ROLE`, and `REMOVE_ROLE` to handle different levels of privileges.
+Aderyn scan pointed out centralization issue I dicided to migrate to MultiSig Access Control implementation where each action must reach threshold consensus to be executed on ContractManager.

+# Contracts

+### ContractManager

-## Functions
+### Functions

+Each function can only be called by `owner` which is MultisigContract.

-### `addContractDescription(address contract, string memory description)`
+##### `addContractDescription(address contract, string memory description)`

 #### Purpose: